-

 To the clear waters of the Finger Lakes .

-With over 20 years of professional experience — Upstate Guide Service provides an expert guide service for anglers of all ages and skill levels!
+With over 20 years of professional experience — Upstate Guide Service provides an expert guide service for anglers and hunters of all ages and skill levels!

 UGS outfits and guides the following;